Click play to listen to this article.

 - Reward (the benefit you gain from doing the behavior).

-Step 1 (Reminder): You log into Facebook and see they’re online.
+Step 1 (Reminder).
+You log into your default social media app and see they’re online.
 This is the reminder that initiates a certain behavior.

-Step 3 (Reward): You discover what they’re doing, who they’re with, and what’s new in their life.
+Step 3 (Reward).
+You discover what they’re doing, who they’re with, and what’s new in their life.
 This is the reward — the benefit gained from doing a certain behavior.
-In this case, the reward for completing the habit was satisfying your curiosity and finding more about your ex’s life.
+In this case, the reward for completing the stalking habit was satisfying your curiosity and finding more about your ex’s life.